Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Introduction

 \section{Introduction}

-One of central topics in complex and algebraic geometry is cohomological vanishing theorem.
-The famous Akizuki--Nakano vanishing theorem shows that if $F$ is a positive line bundle over an $n$-dimensional compact K\"ahler manifod $X$, then
+One of the central topics in complex and algebraic geometry is the cohomological vanishing theorem.
+The famous Akizuki--Nakano vanishing theorem shows that if $F$ is a positive line bundle over an $n$-dimensional compact K\"ahler manifold $X$, then